-Roy Hodgson's side looked set to cruise to victory after the Manchester United forward handed them a sixth-minute lead in Podgorica, but the visitors were forced to hold on after conceding a late equaliser.
+Roy Hodgson's side looked set to cruise to victory after the Manchester United forward scored to give England a sixth-minute lead in Podgorica, but the visitors were forced to hold on after conceding a late equalizer.

-However, the 27-year-old believes the setback will stand the Three Lions in good stead for the rest of their qualifying campaign - with three of their four remaining games at Wembley Stadium.
+The 27-year-old Rooney believes the setback will set up the Three Lions for success in the rest of their qualifying campaign, with three of their four remaining games coming at Wembley Stadium.

-Rooney's goal against the Montenegrins was his 35th for England and sixth in his last five games at international level, and the former Everton star expressed delight with his form.
+Rooney's goal against the Montenegrins was his 35th for England and sixth in his last five games at international level.

 "It's been probably my best run since I've been playing for England," Rooney said.